Deep Dive

 Market Outlook: Bearish Pressure

-Key watch: Whether Bitcoin can defend the $65,000 support level, as its failure would likely trigger another leg down for correlated altcoins like SynFutures.
+Key watch: Monitor whether Bitcoin can defend the $61,000 level, as a breakdown there could trigger another leg down for correlated altcoins like SynFutures.